 Cheesecake

-- In a large plastic or silicone bag, crush 12 whole oreos into coarse pieces.24 Oreos (one pack)
+- In a large plastic or silicone bag, crush 12 whole Oreos into coarse pieces.24 Oreos (one pack)

 - Divide the batter evenly into the muffin liners.
 They should be filled all the way to the top.
 Bake at 340°F (170°C) for 15 minutes.
 Turn the oven off and leave the cheesecakes inside for 5-8 minutes.
 They should be set on the edges and still jiggly in the middle.
 Remove cheesecakes from the oven and let cool completely in muffin tin.